thorwhalen/essays/idea_to_implementation.md

 # Reduce vocabulary entropy
 One way to get to enable faster development is to have tools that vocabulary entropy.

-Every time I try touse a new package, I scower through the documentation to figure out how to...
+Every time I try to use a new package, I scour through the documentation to figure out how to...
 And I use my words.
 But the package author used hers.

 How do I read a row in sql?
 How do I read to a json file?
 How do I get the contents of a github repository?
 How do I download the contents that a url is pointing at?